lawrennd/talks/_policy/time-to-reset.md

 * Sovereignty here is options, not a national champion }

 \notes{There is little point investing hundreds of millions in a sovereign AI fund to build national champions while leaving untouched a market structure that will see them acquired or outcompeted.
-Diane Coyle has called the outcome policy incoherence @Coyle-armsrace26.
+Diane Coyle has called the outcome policy incoherence @Coyle-armsrace26, pg 70.
 She is right.}

 \notes{A country whose firms can only build on someone else's terms is not sovereign, however many data centres it hosts.
 Sovereignty in this setting is not a national champion.
 It is having options: a British business that is not left stranded when the terms change in a US boardroom.}